KatalystDigital/shieldsign-core/CODE_STYLE.md

-# ShieldDocs Sign Code Style Guide
+# ShieldSign Code Style Guide

-This document captures the code style, patterns, and conventions used in the ShieldDocs Sign codebase.
+This document captures the code style, patterns, and conventions used in the ShieldSign codebase.
 It covers both enforceable rules and subjective "taste" elements that make our code consistent and maintainable.

 ## Table of Contents